Making new connections

 The way we think about the network is changing.
 Traditional networks did different things.
 Our phone calls ran over the PSTN network.
 Mobiles relied on transmitters beaming our mobile network across the land.
 And then came broadband, initially piggy-backing the PSTN network before landing on its own fibre network.

 But those siloes are swiftly becoming a thing of the past.
-Today, we’re building one converged network, where devices switch seamlessly between the underlying technologies depending on what you’re doing with your device.
+Today, we’re building one converged network, with the ultimate aim to support seamless switching between the underlying technologies on which your device depends.

-• We’re building towards a highly configurable and adaptable network, where every connected device works seamlessly with whatever attributes you need – bandwidth, latency, and so on – in a safe, secure environment.
+We’re building a highly configurable and adaptable network, where every connected device works seamlessly with whatever attributes you need – bandwidth, latency, reliability – all within a leading, secure environment.

 We live and work in a connected world where people want seamless service, great products and the best connectivity there is.
 Building a truly converged fixed and mobile network is at the heart of that.
 Our customers want their services wherever they are, regardless of the technology used to deliver them.
 And that’s our number one priority, building a network for the future, for our customers.